Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 \subsection{Statement of main result}

 In this article we study how good a given metric space may be approximated by weighted trees.
-For us, a weighted tree is a metric space that is obtained by equipping a graph-theoretic weighted tree \(T=(V, E, \omega)\) with its shortest-path metric.
+For us, a \textit{weighted tree} is a metric space \((V, d)\) that is obtained by equipping a graph-theoretic weighted tree \(T=(V, E, \omega)\) with its shortest-path metric \(d\).
 Bilipschitz approximability by weighted trees is a useful notion as weighted trees have many desirable metric embedding and Lipschitz extension properties (see e.g. \cite{MR1765236}, \cite{MR1337355}, \cite{MR1056175}, \cite{MR1738681}).
 For example, Matou\v{s}ek \cite{MR1738681} proved that any \(n\)-point weighted tree can be embedded into \(\ell_p\), \(1<p<\infty\), with distortion at most \(C_p \cdot (\log \log n)^{\min\{ 1/p, 1/2\}}\).
-Hence, if every member of a given class of metric space is \(C\)-bilipschitz equivalent to some \(n\)-point weighted tree, this directly leads to a corresponding embeddability result for such metric spaces.
-The main result of the present article is the following bilipschitz approximation result for spaces of Nagata dimension zero, which include finite metric spaces and ultrametric spaces.
+Hence, if every member of a given class of metric spaces is \(C\)-bilipschitz equivalent to some \(n\)-point weighted tree, this directly leads to a corresponding embeddability result for such metric spaces.

+The main result of the present article is the following bilipschitz approximation result for spaces of Nagata dimension zero.
+This includes finite metric spaces and ultrametric spaces.

+\begin{theorem} If a metric space \(X\) has Nagata dimension zero with constant \(c\), then there exists a dense subset of \(X\) that is \(8c\)-bilipschitz equivalent to a weighted tree.
+If \(c=1\), then the factor \(8\) is the best possible. \end{theorem}